Unlocking Success: Mastering AI Prompting for RFPs in 2025

 Pitfall #1: Insufficient context leading to generic responses

-• Fix: Implement the 4-layer context injection framework (client + requirements + differentiators + history)
+- Fix: Implement the multi-layer context injection framework (client + requirements + differentiators + history)

 Pitfall #2: Outdated or conflicting source content

-• Fix: Implement content governance with quarterly SME reviews and automated staleness detection
+- Fix: Implement content governance with regular SME reviews and automated staleness detection

 Pitfall #3: Over-reliance on AI without human expertise